 Available places in other classes

 Please contact the school office on 01732 462221 to check whether there are any places available in the class required.
-Places are offered through Primary Admissions Department in Maidstone and so applications must be made through them.
-Application Forms are available from the school or can be downloaded from the website www.kent.gov.uk/ola.
-Please visit the ‘In Year admission’ page.
+Places are offered by the school and so applications must be made through them.
+Parents should complete an In Year Application Form (IYCAF).
+Application Forms are available from the school or can be downloaded from the website www.kent.gov.uk Please visit the ‘In Year admission’ page or click here.
+The headteacher warmly welcomes visits to the school.
+Please contact the school to make an appointment.